minskylab/blob/README.md

 ## Usage

-You only need use the `blob` binary to interact with your project.
-You can use the `--help` flag to see all the available commands.
+To interact with your Blob project, you can use the blob binary.
+You can see all the available commands by using the --help flag:

 ```bash
 blob --help
 ```

-Also, you need to set the `OPENAI_API_KEY` environment variable to your OpenAI API key.
-You can get one [here](https://beta.openai.com/).
-You can use an `.env` file to set this variable or set it directly in your shell.
+Before you can use Blob, you will need to set the OPENAI_API_KEY environment variable to your OpenAI API key.
+You can get one here.
+You can set this variable using an .env file or directly in your shell.

-By default, the current directory is assumed as the context, but you can use the `--path`(`-p`) flag to specify a different directory.
+By default, the current directory is assumed as the context for Blob, but you can specify a different directory using the `--path` (or `-p`) flag.

-To perform a specific action or feature, you can use the `blob do` command followed by a natural language instruction.
+To perform a specific action or feature, you can use the blob do command followed by a natural language instruction.
 For example:

 ```bash
 blob do "bootstrap a new nextjs project"